akasamq/akasa/README.md

 ## Testing
 Testing is very important for reliable software.
 Akasa currently include 100+ test cases, those test cases are collected by reading the specification and catch the functional points and limitations.

-The unerlying codec ([mqtt-proto][mqtt-proto]) also include significant amount of test cases and also some [fuzz][mqtt-proto-fuzz] testing.
+The underlying codec ([mqtt-proto][mqtt-proto]) also include significant amount of test cases and also some [fuzz][mqtt-proto-fuzz] testing.

 ## License
 Akasa is licensed under **MIT** license ([LICENSE](LICENSE))

 ## Enterprise Edition
-Akasa will have a enterprise edition, it will release a limited binary program for public to use and test.
+Akasa will have an enterprise edition, it will release a limited binary program for public to use and test.
 For commercial user, the enterprise edition source code can be provided under a MariaDB Business Source License ([BSL][bsl]) like license, and also with technical support.
 In this edition, it provides:

 - [x] Webassembly based Rule Engine
   * can run very complex logic (such as [TensorFlow][tensorflow])
   * very high performance compare to scripting language
   * hot reload
 - [ ] HTTP API to interact with Akasa
-- [ ] Statistics mertics
+- [ ] Statistics metrics
 - [ ] Rate limit
 - [ ] Data Integration (route message to MySQL/Kafka/InfluxDB...)